-• In homes where friable suspected ACM, as determined by an appropriately trained crew leader, auditor or inspector or testing, is present the costs associated with asbestos testing, abatement or encapsulation not eligible expenditures in the Nebraska Weatherization Assistance Program.
+In homes where friable suspected ACM, as determined by an appropriately trained crew leader, auditor or inspector or testing, is present the costs associated with asbestos testing, abatement or encapsulation not eligible expenditures in the Nebraska Weatherization Assistance Program.

-Required Testing/Inspection Concur with DOE Guidance Alternative Guidance ☑ Results in Deferral/Referral DOE WAP H&S Funds Alternative Funds □ Visual inspections of all surfaces an d subsurfaces, piping a and equipment for sus pected ACM.
-Allowable Testing/Inspection Allowed with DOE WAP H&S Funds ☑ Allowed with Alternative Funds □ ed with Alternative Funds 🗆 AHERA sample testing may be conducted by a certified tester and the cost of sample testing and asbestos training requirements may be charged to the Health & Safety budget category.
-Subgrantees are limited to a maximum cost of \$300 for vermiculite testing.
-Required Occupant Education Concur with DOE Guidance ☑ Alternative Guidance □ lternative Guidance  • Inform the client, and landlord if applicable, in writing if suspected ACMs are present and what precautions will be taken to ensure the occupants' and workers' safety during weatherization
+Required Testing/Inspection Concur with DOE Guidance Alternative C Guidance ☑ Results in Deferral/Referral □ DOE WAP H&S Funds 7 Alternative Funds □ Visual inspections of all surfaces and d subsurfaces, piping a ind equipment for sus pected ACM.
+Allowable Test ing/Inspection Allowed with DOE WAP H&S Fo Allowed with DOE WAP H&S Funds ☑ Allowed with Alternative Funds □ AHERA sample testing may be conducted by a certified tester and the cost of sample testing and asbestos training requirements may be charged to the Health & Safety budget category.
+Subgrantees are limited to a maximum cost of \$150 for vermiculite testing.
+Required Occupant Education Concur with DOE Guidance ☑ Alternative Guidance □ Inform the client, and landlord if applicable, in writing if suspected ACMs are present and what precautions will be taken to ensure the occupants' and workers' safety during weatherization.